 Cerebral Palsy and Depression

-Children with motor impairments such as cerebral palsy, especially coupled with associated disorders, are at a heightened risk of developing depression.
+Children with chronic disorders that impair their motor abilities and independence, such as cerebral palsy, are at a heightened risk of developing depression.
 Depression rates are three to four times higher for people with disabilities, when compared to non-disabled people.
-As a parent or caregiver, it’s crucial to understand the signs of depression, including warning signals of when to get help immediately.
+As a parent or caregiver, it’s crucial to understand the signs of depression, including warning signs and when to get help immediately.

 - Weight loss

 - Feelings of persistent sadness

 - No interest in previous hobbies and activities

 - Thoughts of suicide, and in severe cases, suicide attempts